Beige box

-The term is also sometimes used to distinguish generic PCs from models made by "name brands" such as Compaq, Dell, or HP.
+The term beige box is also sometimes used to distinguish generic PCs from models made by name brands such as Compaq, Dell, or HP.
 In the early years of these companies, most of their units were beige as well.
 More recently, as name-brand manufacturers have moved away from beige (typically switching to black, dark gray, and silver-colored cases), inexpensive generic cases became more distinct as "beige boxes".
-Today, the term "white box" has largely replaced this usage.
+Today, the term white box has largely replaced this usage.